 According to some experts, the IoT will embody almost 50 billion objects by 2020.

 “From gathering new data to automation of infrastructure, companies are finding many benefits from adding connectivity and intelligence to physical infrastructure,” reported CompTIA study.

-The ‘things’ get connected to your devices through sensors, actuators and software to enable services based on information and data.
-This technology has led to a large number of business and innovation opportunities that is affecting our day to day life, on a positive note.
-Mentioned below are the top 10 trending area for the Internet of Things.
+The ‘things’ get connected to your devices through sensors, actuators, and software to enable services based on information and data.
+This technology has led to a large number of business and innovation opportunities that are affecting our day to day life, on a positive note.
+Mentioned below are the top 10 trending areas for the Internet of Things.

 The more use of digital technology, the more is the requirement of Security.
 With the embedded processors which contain full-fledged and robust network-connected operating systems, the security threat rises of devices like home thermometers, smart TVs and cars.